REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Readme.txt

 This software is protected by the GNU License
 ---------------------------------------------

-MEGA - Needs to be uploaded to the Arduino MEGA
+Upload the MEGA code to the Arduino MEGA
-NANO - Needs to be uploaded to the Arduino NANO
+Upload the Nano code to the Arduino Nano
-NodeMCU - Needs to be uploaded to the NodeMCU board ESP32 - Needs to be uploaded to the ESP32 board if using RTK GPS
+Upload the NodeMCU code to the NodeMCU Board   (includes new code) Upload the TFT Code to the TFT MEGA Shield
+Upload the ESP32_Rover Code to the ESP32 Board (if using GPS) Upload the BMP Files to the TFT SD Card

 Newest Code Version 8.2    Uploaded 25.06.2020
 Please use this version